Laser Hair Removal

 Frequently Asked Questions

-Laser hair removal works by injuring and disabling active hair follicles with laser energy.
+It works by injuring and disabling active hair follicles with laser energy.
 This process causes the hairs to fall out over time and prevents future hair growth.

 Your treated hair will start to fall out within two weeks to the first month following your treatment.
 However, it typically takes a series of treatments to target and disable every hair follicle, since laser hair removal can only disable active hair follicles.
 Since hair growth is never consistently active, multiple treatments are often necessary to obtain your goal.